SirDap/tripodvideoninja/_posts/2019-04-10-tips-for-using-rendergarden.markdown

 | B    | 5    | MBP     | 85120          | 106399       | 21280        | 1021           | 20.84231146 | 4/10/19 3:25 | FALSE          |
 | B    | 6    | MBP     | 106400         | 127679       | 21280        | 1082           | 19.66728281 | 4/10/19 4:27 | FALSE          |

+What are "Graceful" renders?
+Read on...

 #### Some Idle CPU is Good

 I initially started with the RenderGarden recommendation of no more Gardeners than the number of physical cores[^1], which is a maximum of four on each machines.

 ![]({% asset rendergarden-5-mbp.png @path %})

-However I saw in iStat Menus on the MacBook Pro that there was still roughly 20% idle CPU, so I added an additional fifth node...
+However I saw via iStat Menus that the MacBook Pro had still roughly 20% idle CPU, so I added an additional fifth node...

 ![]({% asset rendergarden-6-mbp.png @path %})

 Sure enough, the idle CPU was now less than 10%.
-However, as the table showed above, doing so dropped the throughput drops to 13 frames/minute, which even with five processes is $100 - \frac{13*5}{20*4} = 20 ​$ percent slower.
-I later went back to three/four nodes max and the throughput went back to 20 frames/minute.
+However, as the table showed above, doing so dropped the throughput drops to 13 frames/minute, which even with five processes is `100 - (13*5)/(20*4) =` 20 percent slower.
+I later went back to three-four nodes max, and the throughput stabilized to 20 frames/minute.

 #### iMac i5 vs MacBook Pro i7